c4tom/DreamDevBox/docs/features.rst

 Project specific configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Even down to projects, the Devilbox allows for full customization when it comes to virtual host settings via |ext_lnk_project_vhost_gen|.
+Even down to projects, the DreamDevBox allows for full customization when it comes to virtual host settings via |ext_lnk_project_vhost_gen|.